MiraiChan/MiraiChan/README.md

 <br />

 #### More information about my skills.
-During the training period, I implemented the following projects:
+I worked on the following projects:

  [iOS-FakeNFT-StarterProject-Public](https://github.com/MiraiChan/iOS-FakeNFT-StarterProject-Public)
 \
-Graduation thesis project.
-The goal was to learn to interact with the external API (FakeNFT) and get to know various types of servers in the context of developing mobile applications for iOS, as well as to use development tools to test and validate functionality.
+The goal was to interact with the external API (FakeNFT) and get to know various types of servers in the context of developing mobile applications for iOS, as well as to use development tools to test and validate functionality.
 This experience also demonstrates the importance of properly documenting and controlling data types when dealing with network requests.
-Here are the main skills I learned from this project:
+Here are the main skills I gained from this project:

 - Types of servers:
 Understanding the differences between production and test servers.